AnkitAhlwat/AimTrainer/README.md

 ## How to Play

+To play the Aim Trainer Game:

+1. Open the `GameApplication.java` file.
-1. Click on the 'Start' button to begin the game.
+2. Click the "Run" button to compile and run the game.
-2. Choose a game mode and level of difficulty to play.
+3. Choose a game mode and level of difficulty from the main menu.
-3. Use your mouse to aim and click to shoot the targets.
+4. Use your mouse to aim and click to shoot the targets.
-4. Your accuracy will be displayed on the screen after each round.
+5. Your accuracy will be displayed on the screen after each round.
-5. Keep practicing to improve your scores and aim.
+6. Keep practicing to improve your scores and aim.

+Make sure you have all the necessary files and libraries installed before running the game.

 ## Difficulty Levels